Fanen-Asher/N26_Test/CaseStudy.md

 ![virtualhost website](./CaseStudyPix/Refactor.PNG)

-## i will use the first design thats looking at a IaaS kind of architecture from AWS.
+## I will use the first design in this case an IaaS kind of architecture from AWS is employed for the deployment